European Association of State Veterinary Officers

 FVE is the European representative body for the veterinary profession in Europe.
 FVE’s mission is to enhance animal health, animal welfare, public health and the protection of the environment by promoting the veterinary profession.

-The EASVO Board 2019-2021 consists of a President, a Secretary General, a Treasurer, a Vice-President and a Senior Vice-President.
-The present board was elected during the EASVO General Assembly held in Brussels on 7th November 2019.
+The EASVO Board 2023-2025 consists of a President, two Vice Presidents, a Secretary General, and a Treasurer.
+The present board was elected during the EASVO General Assembly held in Brussels on 16th November 2023.

 The EASVO Network

 Zustelladresse: Stroheimer Straße 6

 Bundesverband der beamteten Tierärzte (BbT)

 Icelandic Veterinary Association

 Tel: (+48 22) 628–93–35

 Sindicato Nacional dos Médicos Véterinàrios (SNMV)

 Rua Filipe Folque, nº 10 J, 4º dto